 Editor's note: This post was originally published on TODAY in August 2016.
-In 2020, teachers need even more supplies, including disinfecting spray and wipes, hand sanitizer, masks, face shields and protective barriers made out of plexiglass.
+In 2021, teachers need even more supplies, including disinfecting spray and wipes, hand sanitizer and masks.
 Here's how to help.

 So we started doing the school supply shopping this week.
 A daunting task even as the kids get older and the lists get shorter.
 Gone in my house are the days when the most expensive item on the list was the ever-elusive “just this size” binder.
 Now, we’re talking calculators that rival my electricity bill.
 But I sigh, watch the ads and get out there and do it.
 I put on my thickest armor because nothing will be just right for my kids.
 The kitty folders are too childish; the more mature ones are $200 apiece.
 Add to that the hysterical mobs crowding the $1 pencils like they were the last chance to win tickets to a 21 Pilots concert, and we have a joyfest that keeps on giving.
 (Insert sarcastic eye roll here).
 Yes, I’m frustrated.